 Dr Wayne Arter, United Kingdom Atomic Energy Authority (UKAEA)

 Wayne Arter has been a scientist at UKAEA’s Culham Centre for Fusion Energy, the UK’s national fusion research laboratory, since 2009.
-Important aspects of his current role are physics modelling, mathematical analysis and algorithm design, often directed towards uncertainty quantification.
+His current major role is technical lead on the Fusion Modelling System use case for ExCALIBUR (the UK’s Exascale research programme).
+The use case is modelling of tokamak edge with emphasis on uncertainty quantification, aiming for increased physics understanding and better fusion reactor engineering design.
 His interests also extend into allied fields, such as data analysis and visualisation, and CAD and mesh generation.
 Common to much of his research work has been the investigation of physical phenomena, usually nonlinear for government-funded work and linear for commercial work, by means of computer simulation.
 Examples of his nonlinear studies are thermal convection (Rayleigh-Benard problem), magnetohydrodynamics (MHD), turbulence of fluids and plasmas, and collisionless plasmas.
 Example linear problems are the propagation of electromagnetic radiation through dielectric, transients induced by lightning strike and neutron transport.
 Highlights of Wayne Arter’s career include: design of a successful high power microwave source (150 MW magnetron); a major review article on the numerical simulation of fusion plasmas; definition and study of the convection model now referred to as the “Arter flow”.

 Professor Peter Challenor, University of Exeter